Insegnamento a.a. 2024-2025

 NOT ATTENDING STUDENTS

-Not attending students are requested to read all the materials uploaded on blackboard, and in addition the following materials
+Not attending students are requested to read all the materials uploaded on blackboard, and in addition the following materials:

-Additionally, they are requested to read one of the following textbooks:
+They are requested to read one of the following textbooks:

 • Sabino Cassese, Advanced Introduction to Global Administrative Law, Cheltenham, Elgar, 2023.